 The good news is, there’s no reason to put yourself or your video business at risk.
 Music licensing sites offer you a simple way to find great, royalty free music for your videos.
 Sites like Soundstripe can keep you within the law while also offering a growing catalogue of diverse music.

 At Soundstripe, we negotiate directly with artists and give them fair compensation for a license to use their music.
-For a low monthly or yearly subscription, you can access our entire music library and use as much of our music as you want.
+With a single subscription, you can access our entire music library and use as much of our music as you want.
 You can also use the same song in multiple projects.
 There are no limits, restrictions, or legal traps you have to worry about.

 We hope that these case studies have been eye opening for you.
 There’s no reason to take the risk of using unlicensed music for your videos.
 Take a look at our music library and then sign up for a subscription with us today.

 Edit the "Source Code" of the "Blog Content" for this post and add: